SavingByCoding/Platform/README.md

 ## Features

-### Code Compilers

-Codeology utilizes compilers from @ajaxorg/ace to help users code on our website and

-### Assignment Submission and Grading
+- Code Compilers: Codeology enables users to begin coding on the website without any need to download software.
+Compilers are currently available in the languages of HTML and Python.
+Codeology utilizes compilers from [@ajaxorg/ace](https://github.com/ajaxorg/ace).

+- Assignment Submission and Grading: In a virtual classroom format, users can complete assignments for their class and submit them to be graded by their instructors in real time.
+Upon grading, users receive an email notification of a status update to their submitted assignment.

+## How to Use it

+## Tech Stack

 ## Motivation